Nicholas Kay

 INTERNATIONAL EXPERIENCE

-With the Townsville Crocodiles withdrawing from the league due to a lack of finances Kay spent the 2016 off-season evaluating his options while playing Southland Sharks in the NZNBL.
-He averaged 17.9 points, 8.7 rebounds, and 2.8 assists across 19 games.
+With the Townsville Crocodiles withdrawing from the league due to a lack of finances, Kay spent the 2016 off-season evaluating his options while playing for Southland, where he averaged 17.9 points, 8.7 rebounds, and 2.8 assists across 19 games, adding 1.3 steals per game.

-In 2017, Kay returned for a second season with the Southland Sharks and averaged 14.3 points, 9.2 rebounds, and 3.8 assists across 20 games.
+Kay returned to Southland for the 2017 New Zealand NBL season and averaged 14.3 points, 9.2 rebounds, and 3.8 assists across 20 games, with 1.2 steals per game.

 COLLEGE